 • There are over 2,200 dragons on the 390sqm Komodo island and two other islands nearby also are home to some.
 They are also all micro-chipped, which must be a mission!
 To do that risky job, one lures them into a cage with raw meat and jabs the chip in.
 I can only imagine how pissed off that would make them.

-• I had heard that the dragon is so poisonous that one lick of its forked tongue and you’d be dead in 24 hours.
+• Are they venomous or physically lethal?
+I had heard that the dragon is so poisonous that one lick of its forked tongue and you’d be dead in 24 hours.
 It is believed, even by the guides, that it’s the toxic bacteria that kills, but a scientific study by the University of Melbourne in 2009 dispelled that and proved that there is venom in their saliva.
 If the prey manages to get away it soon collapses and dies and the dragon can feast on it later.
 But if medical attention is rendered, you still need to survive their sharp teeth and deadly claws.

 Who lives on Komodo Island?

 Well I won’t be buying a hut here any time soon, but 4000 people live here.
 They were originally sent as convicts (does this sound like the plot of Hunger Games?) and have now intermarried.
 Tourism is their largest income, followed by fishing.
 Hayuri was born here and has never been as far away as Bali (one hour flight).
 He’s only ever taken the one and a half hour boat trip across to Flores to trade fish.